You are here

 Intersect has a partner share in the peak facilities at the National Computational Infrastructure, based at the Australian National University.
 In addition to this, Intersect also manages a state facility, Orange hosted at IC2 in Sydney.

-- Intersect's new HPC 'Orange' will be operational in early 2013.
-The SGI 30+ Tflop distributed memory cluster will provide a greater than 25-fold increase of compute power and a fivefold increase of disk capacity on the existing system.
+Intersect's new HPC 'Orange' was commissioned in March 2013.
+The SGI 30+ Tflop distributed memory cluster provides a greater than 25-fold increase of compute power and a fivefold increase of disk capacity on the existing system.
 The new system features 100 cluster nodes with 1600 cores powered by the Intel® Xeon® E5-2600 processor series.
 It also includes 200 TB local scratch disk space, 101TB of usable shared storage delivering 25TFlops, more details here

-If you use resources on McLaren or Vayu/NCI via the Intersect partner share we ask that you acknowledge us.
+If you use resources on Orange or Raijin via the Intersect partner share we ask that you acknowledge us.
 The proposed text is:

 Computational (and/or storage) resources used in this work were provided by Intersect Australia Ltd.